 under This Roof

-FAST FACT: At various times in the past, the State Dining Room served as a drawing room, office, and Cabinet room.
+FAST FACT: The State Dining Room served as a drawing room, office, and Cabinet room.
 It wasn't until Andrew Jackson's administration that it was called the "State Dining Room," although "it had been used for formal dinners by previous presidents."